alex996/project-templates/react-webpack/readme.md

 ### `npm run stats`

-Generate JSON stats file to visualize the dependency tree.
+Visualize the dependency tree from a build.

 ### `npm run serve`